-This "Redevelopment Plan" modifies the previously adopted Plan to propose a townhouse development This Plan proposes a new park along Main Street with single family homes on the east side of Main Street that is sensitive to the historical context of the Borough's residential neighborhoods.
-The Redevelopment Plan continues to propose adaptive re-use of the Art Deco Jersey Central Power & Light (JCP&L) buildings along Main Street The Plan also proposes adaptively re-using the existing Art Deco Jersey Central Power & Light (JCP&L) buildings and enhancing retail and housing opportunities along Main Street The Plan revises the concept for the redevelopment of the Borough DPW / Waterworks site on the south side of Hume Street to permit new construction.
+This "Redevelopment Plan" modifies the previously adopted Plan to propose a townhouse development on the east side of Main Street that is sensitive to the historical context of the Borough's residential neighborhoods.
+The Redevelopment Plan continues to propose adaptive re-use of the Art Deco Jersey Central Power & Light (JCP&L) buildings along Main Street.
+The Plan revises the concept for the redevelopment of the Borough DPW / Waterworks site on the south side of Hume Street to permit new construction.
 This Redevelopment Plan supersedes the earlier redevelopment plan in all aspects.
-This Plan supercedes the 2006 Plan to reflect a refined vision of the Area.